Week 5: 3D scanning and printing

 Why Bambu Lab (H2D)

-In practice, I care less about peak marketing speed than about repeatable results: chamber and bed control for warp-prone jobs, filament runout/tangle sensing with the AMS, and a control stack that matches the mechanical limits of the machine.
-Those are the pragmatic reasons this unit sits in my workflow for Fab Academy prints.
+Day to day I care more about repeatable results than peak speed: chamber and bed control for warp-prone jobs, filament runout/tangle sensing with the AMS, and software that matches what the machine can actually do.
+That is why I run Fab Academy prints on this unit.
 Full specifications are on the vendor page: Bambu Lab H2D — technical specifications.

 Filament

 I ordered Bambu Lab PLA from the official store so material labels, color IDs, and spool handling stay consistent with the AMS and the profiles in Bambu Studio.
-For this build I picked a metal-finish copper-tone PLA plus a cocoa brown basic PLA for contrast—both suited to a decorative planter while staying in a straightforward PLA process for a first full-size run.
+For this build I picked a metal-finish copper-tone PLA plus a cocoa brown basic PLA for contrast.
+Both are fine for a decorative planter while staying in a straightforward PLA process for a first full-size run.

 Mobile store order confirmation for Bambu Lab PLA Metal and PLA Basic filament spools